 We follow the unnamed narrator from her pursuit of a PhD at Cambridge University to the depths of unemployment in New York City with the one constant being her love/lust/infatuation of Eugene, a professor of Ego studies.
 It goes without saying that the love/lust/infatuation is perceptibly unrequited as Eugene not only marries another woman and has a child by her, but carries on numerous other affairs over their ten-year relationship/fling.

 Aside from the unnamed narrator and the womanizing philanderer Eugene, the rest of the characters are a cookie cutter set of quirky sitcom stand-ins, from the loveable roommate who you can’t help but hope the narrator’s sense kicks in and she falls in love with, to the various bosses and coworkers we’ve all had in the past.

 The end of the novel isn’t quite what I expected, but it wasn’t so groundbreaking or earth-shattering that I should encourage you to read it.
 The only thing that really redeemed the ending were the various appendices which were a somewhat humorous inclusion from the type face commentary to the (I’m assuming) fictionalized reviews.

 Recommendation: Leave it.
-It was okay and decently written, but I feel like it would’ve been a lot better.
+It was okay and decently written, but I feel like it could’ve been a lot better.

 “You know what else is nice about being a foreigner?
 Whatever you do takes place in a capsule that need not be discovered and opened by someone back home.
 Nothing really counts—it was the life that falls in the forest.
 That’s how I looked at it.
 I felt free to…oh, I don’t know.”
 (7)